State of M&A Data Rooms — Q1 2026 Read the report →

 Nigeria is still one of the most important startup markets on the continent—especially if you're building for scale (fintech, commerce, logistics, energy, productivity).
 The hard part isn't "finding investors."
 It's picking the right ones: the firms that are actively deploying, have earned founder trust, and can help you win the next round.

 When preparing your pitch to Nigerian investors, having a professional data room is essential.
 Peony helps Nigerian startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 Below is a curated list of 5 Nigeria-based (or Nigeria-rooted) investors that are demonstrably active and consistently show up on great founder cap tables in 2025—plus exactly how to decide who fits, and how to pitch them.